+For our RTG calculation, where $d$ corresponds to a vertical electric field, the total capacitance is then proportional to the renormalized response $\Pi^{dd}_{q} + \delta \Pi^{dd}_{q}$.
+We also implement the Anderson-Higgs mechanism via self-consistent electrodynamic response; see Appendix \ref{appendix:anderson-higgs} for details.

-Figures~\ref{fig:RTG}c,d show our numerical results for the absorption spectrum of superconducting RTG in the SC2 phase, accounting for the Anderson-Higgs mechanism, and working to leading order in $|\Delta| / \mu$~\cite{supp} (hence neglecting the weak $O(|\vb{q}|^2)$ contribution discussed above, which is permitted by the substantial trigonal warping present in RTG).
+Figures \ref{fig:RTG}(c) and \ref{fig:RTG}(d) show our numerical results for the absorption spectrum of superconducting RTG in the SC2 phase, accounting for the Anderson-Higgs mechanism, and working to leading order in $|\Delta| / \mu$ (hence neglecting the weak $O(|\vb{q}|^2)$ contribution discussed above, which is permitted by the substantial trigonal warping present in RTG).
 As in the toy model discussion, the absorption corresponds to the imaginary part of the capacitance.
-Fig.~\ref{fig:RTG}c shows the results for the $s$-wave case.
-Fig.~\ref{fig:RTG}d shows the results for the IVC-mediated $p$-wave case; the Kohn-Luttinger mechanism gives qualitatively similar results.
+Figure \ref{fig:RTG}(c) shows the results for the $s$-wave case.
+Figure \ref{fig:RTG}(d) shows the results for the IVC-mediated $p$-wave case; the Kohn-Luttinger mechanism gives qualitatively similar results.
 Most importantly, the all-electronic mechanisms both show an in-gap clapping mode.
 While the clapping mode is visible only away from $\vb{q} = 0$, since superconducting RTG devices are comparable in size to the superconducting coherence length $\xi_{\text{BCS}}$, we expect finite size effects to render the clapping mode visible even without any special patterning of the gate electrodes.

-Figs.~\ref{fig:RTG}c,d also show that even without the collective modes, the absorption spectrum contains rich information about the gap structure.
+Figures \ref{fig:RTG}(c) and \ref{fig:RTG}(d) also show that even without the collective modes, the absorption spectrum contains rich information about the gap structure.
 Extrema of the superconducting gap reveal themselves as sharp features in the absorption.